Grace Road: Women's Test centuries

 One WTest century has been scored at the venue.

 Women's One-Day International centuries

-Five WODI centuries have been scored at the venue.
+Seven WODI centuries have been scored at the venue.

 Dimensions

-In front of the wicket at both ends the pitch is measured at 56 metres, while square of the wicket on both sides the dimensions are recorded as 76 metres.
-This is larger than most county grounds, but smaller than some of England's major international venues such as the Oval.
+In front of the wicket at both ends the pitch is measured at 63 metres, while square of the wicket on both sides the dimensions are recorded as 76 metres.
+This is the largest county ground including England's major international venues such as the Oval.